paulscherrerinstitute/ecmccfg/namingConvention.md

 - posAccelerationSetpoint  (position interface)
 - posDecelerationSetpoint  (position interface)

-Note: Each slave will have a record set with status recived by the master (ecmcEcSlave.template).
-These data are not regitsred as pdos in the hardware scripts.
+Note: Each slave will have a record set with status received by the master (ecmcEcSlave.template).
+These data are not registered as pdos in the hardware scripts.
 Therefore these alias and record names must not be used for pdo data:

 #### Examples